 TV - Oct 1, 2011

 Segawa Yuta is a freshman of a university.
 He lost his parents when he was small and was raised by his sister Yuri.
 Yuta has been living alone since Yuri got married to a middle aged man when Yuta was a junior high student.
 One day, Yuri visited Yuta's apartment and asked him to take care of her three daughters while Yuri and her husband were on a trip.
-He unwillingly accepted the job but the plane Yuri took went missing.
+He unwillingly accepted the job but the plane Yuri took went down in a plane crash.
 In order to prevent the daughters from being adopted separately by relatives, Yuta decided to take in all three girls.
 A life of a strange family in a tiny apartment begins.

 TV - Jan 11, 2012, 01:30 (JST)